 Let’s Knock Down Newton Abbot!

-We must have had a town planner from ‘up country’ at some point in our post-war history who decided they did not like Newton Abbot very much.
+We must have had a town planner at some point in our post-war history who decided they did not like Newton Abbot very much.
 That person, possibly from somewhere like Birmingham, sought to demolish as much of it as possible, perhaps hoping that the locals wouldn’t notice (after all, we are all a bit slow and sleepy down here) or put up much of a fight (slow and sleepy – and we drink too much cider).

 Anyway, I digress.
 First we had the demolition of the Penn Inn lido and park to make way for a flyover that would take 40 years to build.
 Then there was the demolition of a beautiful and expansive market square to make way for a supermarket and the ‘Market Walk’.
 Then came the demolition of our bus station to be replaced by a phenomenally ugly government office block.
 And now we have this – more demolition to make way for another supermarket!